-Or if the seller comes back to you with a counteroffer from another buyer, you don’t know if it’s a bona fide offer or not.
-There have been rare cases of sellers asking a friend to submit an offer to drive up the price of the home.
+Or if the seller comes back to you with a counteroffer from another buyer, you don’t know if it’s a bona fide offer.
+It’s possible the seller asked a friend to submit an offer to drive up the price of the home.

-Can You Back Out Of An Escalation Clause?
+Can You Back Out Of An Escalator Clause?

-One of the trickiest parts of adding an escalation clause is that if your offer is accepted, it can be hard for you to change your mind and back out of the real estate contract.
+One of the trickiest parts of adding an escalation clause is that it can be hard for you to change your mind and back out of the real estate contract if your offer is accepted.
 After all, the seller turned down other competing offers on the condition that you would buy the home.

-Above all else, it’s important to consult with a real estate attorney.
-That person can help you understand your options and figure out your next steps.
+Above all else, it’s important to consult with a real estate attorney, who can help you understand your options and figure out your next steps.

 Tips For Success With Using Escalation Clauses

-If you decide to move forward with an escalation clause, you want to go about it in the right way.
-Here are some tips to help you be more successful when you’re putting your offer together.
+If you decide to move forward with an escalation clause, you’ll want to go about it in the right way.
+Up next are some tips to help you be more successful when you’re putting your home offer together.

-When you’re adding an escalation clause to a real estate offer, you want to show the seller that you’re serious about buying the property.
-However, it’s important to be realistic about what you can actually afford.
+When you’re adding an escalation clause to a real estate offer, you’ll want to show the seller that you’re serious about buying the property.
+However, it’s important to be realistic about what you can afford.

-Choose a price ceiling that’s realistic based on your preapproval letter and your financial situation.
-And keep in mind that no matter how appealing your offer is, it could still get beaten out by another bidder.
+Pick a price ceiling that’s realistic based on your mortgage preapproval letter and your financial situation.
+Keep in mind that no matter how appealing your offer seems, it could still lose out to another bidder.